bomonike/bomonike.github.io/anthropic-certs.md

    3M followers.
 501-1K employees.

-1. <a target="_blank" href="https://en.wikipedia.org/wiki/Anthropic" title="Visited 25-03-25">https://en.wikipedia.org/wiki/Anthropic</a> says the company is headquartered in San Francisco's <a target="_blank" href="https://en.wikipedia.org/wiki/Foundry_Square">Foundry Square</a> (near the Bay Bridge) at 500 Howard and First Streets (across from Chipotle & BlackRock and close to the SalesForce tower's BART/busses).

-   The wiki summarizes the history of the US Government's use of Claude for domestic surveillance or in fully autonomous weapons.

 1. CEO Dario Amodei was OpenAI's Vice President of Research.

-1. Claude would be integrated into the Databricks Data Intelligence Platform and Snowflake's platform.

-1. Visit <a target="_blank" href="https://anthropic.com/">https://anthropic.com/</a><br />-- the corporate marketing landing page.

-   Notice "Anthropic is a public benefit corporation dedicated to securing its benefits and mitigating its risks."

 1. Click <a target="_blak" href="https://www.anthropic.com/research">"Read more" at https://www.anthropic.com/research</a> about results from Anthropic's survey of users.